jimmyfarillo/jimmyfarillo.github.io/_posts/2020-03-14-what-i-learned-from-quitting-my-job-after-4-months.markdown

   Justworks
 - I remember how my excitement of starting my previous job at Medidata was sustained for a much longer period
-- I was referred to my new company by a close friend that I trust and who had wonderful things to say about the company
+- I was referred to my new company by a close friend whom I trust and who had wonderful things to say about the company
 - I'm not happy in my current position